 Driver’s console of the tram.

-Along the tram’s route, it passed by Murrayfield rugby stadium.
-Largest stadium in Scotland.
+Along the tram’s route, we passed Murrayfield rugby stadium.
+The largest stadium in Scotland.

 Useful transportation alternative to get into Edinburgh from the airport.
 Credit : Edinburgh Airport.